The Spooktacular New Adventures of Casper: Production

 At the time that principal filming wrapped on Casper, a sequel was proposed and a treatment was written, but a combination of less-than-stellar box office gross (although the film grossed $100 million in the US, the budget was more than half of that total and analysts predicted much higher earnings for the film) and the fact that both Christina Ricci and Bill Pullman were attached to other projects after Casper and would not be available until more than a year later caused the idea to be scrapped.
 The producers then decided to abandon the live-action sequel ideas and instead develop a cartoon series to continue the story.

 In March 1995, it was reported that Harvey Entertainment had partnered with Universal Pictures to jointly finance a new Universal based animation studio with the intention of adapting Harvey's library of characters and IPs for television.
 The first two projects to be developed by the studio were announced to be a new Richie Rich TV series and a new TV series based around Casper the Friendly Ghost.

 The show aired on Fox Kids television from 1996–98 for 4 seasons.
 52 episodes were produced, but only the first 46 appeared on Fox, with the remaining debuting on Fox Family Channel.
 Many of the same people who worked on this show also worked on Tiny Toon Adventures, Animaniacs and Pinky and the Brain (the latter of which was a spin-off from the former; coincidentally, the former had also debuted on Fox).

 The new Casper broke from earlier versions, following a sitcom-style pattern of one-liners and pop culture gags in a manner similar to the Casper feature.
 The show would also frequently break the fourth wall.
 The show used old Casper supporting characters such as Casper's cousin Spooky, Spooky's "ghoulfriend" Pearl (or "Poil" as rendered by Spooky's Brooklyn accent), and Nightmare the Ghost Horse who, unlike in the original cartoons and comics, does not talk.
-The show also introduced new characters, including Casper's super-loud teacher Ms. Banshee.
+The show also introduced new characters, including Casper's loud and strict teacher Ms. Banshee.